 The stigma of going to therapy also has a role to play.
 The more we normalise therapy as a form of self-maintenance and self-improvement for our mental health (like a gym for our brains) the less stigma there’ll be around seeking therapy for mental health treatment specifically.

 The more male role models we see in therapy, the better.
 As part of Mental Health Awareness Week, Spill's Founder Calvin and our Head of Brand Will talked about their experiences in therapy for our series ‘Boys with Feelings’.

 Reducing male mental health stigma in the workplace

 If the workplace has a role to play in causing men’s mental health problems, then our workplaces have a responsibility to provide adequate support.
 Men and boys are particularly vulnerable to social isolation, which is often a precursor to mental health issues, and a risk factor in suicide, too.
 As more workplaces become remote-first, we need to make sure our support systems are stronger than ever.

-At Spill, we want to get as many people into therapy as possible.
-And we believe that providing easy access to therapy at work is the key to making that happen.
+At Spill, we believe that providing easy access to therapy is the key to helping your whole team thrive at work.
 If you’re already struggling with your mental health, calling an anonymous phone line can feel like an intimidating step.
 That’s why Spill makes it easy to access qualified therapists straight in Slack or MS Teams.
 Any employee can book a 1-1 therapy session or send a written message to a therapist in just a couple of clicks.
 And best of all, it’s totally anonymous.
 So until we’re all ready to shout about going to therapy from the rooftops, there’s an easy way to opt-in without the pressure of talking to Brian from HR first.

 Download our psychological safety questionnaire